Danish & Fun is a weekly meeting for people who want to learn and help each other with practicing Danish.

 At Danish & Fun you can meet other internationals who are keen to improve their Danish.
 We also encourage Danes to come and so we are always on the lookout for volunteers who can keep up the conversation.
 Thus, you are always welcome to bring your Danish friends!

 Danish & Fun takes place every Sunday from 13:30-15:30.
-It will take place in the cozy GeLinde.
+This time it will take place in the cozy GeLinde.
 The building has many entrances and the right one is entrance D (the GeLinde logo will be on the door).
 After you enter the building, take the stairs up and then the left corridor.
 The GeLinde door will be at the bottom of the hallway.
 Please make sure to come on time.

 We meet at 13:30 and split into groups to ensure that everyone gets a chance to speak.
 The groups will be formed according to the Danish level of the participants.
 Then the coordinators present the outline for the particular day, and Danes from the International Community together with some Danish volunteers will circulate the room to ease the conversation and activities.